Membership is designed for Neurodiversity-Affirming Therapists:

 - Student Rights

 - Children’s Rights

 - International AAC Rights

-The use of ABA in therapeutic practices is entirely unacceptable to us.
+The use of ABA, behavioral-based, or compliance-focused approaches in therapeutic practices is entirely unacceptable to us, including:

-- No use of ABA or behavioral/compliance-based models in therapy practices, including the use of positive reinforcement.
+- The use of ABA or behavioral/compliance-based models in therapy practices, and the use of positive reinforcement.
 There are better ways to address behavior and therapy.

-- No neuronormative social or sensory goals (training autistic people to mask their sensory systems, monotropic interests systems, anxiety, etc.)
+- Therapy goals or programs designed for neuronormative social or sensory outcomes (training autistic people to mask their sensory systems, monotropic interest systems, anxiety, etc.)

-- No training neurotypical social skills.
+- Neurotypical social skills training.
 We practice differently.